Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: The fundamental element: A single snapping shell

-Clearly the parameter $\lambdad$ involves both the depth of the shell, measured via $\alpha$, and its slenderness, $h/R$.
-However, \citet{Taffetani2018} found that the transition between monostability and bistability occurs at a critical value, $\lambdad=\lambda_\crit$ that is approximately independent of $\alpha$ for $\alpha\lesssim 1.0$ (it is reported that the variation in $\lambda_\crit$ is less than $1\%$ for $\alpha\lesssim1.3$).
-Finally, \citet{Taffetani2018} showed that the value of $\lambda_\crit$ can be accurately calculated using shallow shell theory, which is only formally valid in the limit $\alpha\ll1$.
+Clearly the parameter $\lambdad$ involves both the depth of the shell, measured via $\alpha$, and its slenderness, $t/R$.
+However, \cite{Taffetani2018} found that the transition between monostability and bistability occurs at a critical value, $\lambdad=\lambda_\crit$ that is approximately independent of $\alpha$ for $\alpha\lesssim 1.0$ (from their results, the variation in $\lambda_\crit$ is less than $1\%$ for $\alpha\lesssim1.3$).
+Finally, \cite{Taffetani2018} showed that the value of $\lambda_\crit$ can be accurately calculated using shallow shell theory, which is only formally valid in the limit $\alpha\ll1$.

-For the snappit with an attached outer skirt (see fig. \ref{fig:ElementShapeFigure}), there is an additional parameter, namely the size of the skirt $\dL$ measured relative to the size of the shell itself, $L$; we therefore introduce the ratio We now turn to characterize how the presence of a skirt affects the bistability of the snappit, as well as shape in the inverted state.
+For the snappit with an attached outer skirt (see Fig. \ref{fig:ElementShapeFigure}), there is an additional parameter, namely the size of the skirt $\dL$ measured relative to the size of the shell itself, $L$; we therefore introduce the ratio We now turn to characterize how the presence of a skirt affects the bistability of the snappit, as well as the overall shape in the inverted state.
 Ultimately, we will be interested in this variation as all three of the dimensionless parameters ($\lambdad$, $\alpha$ and $\Delta$) vary, but we initially simplify the problem by considering the problem for shallow shells, so that $\alpha\ll1$.